-The calibration sheet lists sensitivity in lbs full scale and N full scale and a shunt values in pounds and Newton's for each channel.
+The calibration sheet lists sensitivity in lb/lb-ft full scale and N/N-m full scale and a shunt values in pounds and Newton's for each channel.
 If desired, the user may check the sensitivity by recording the outputs during a shunt sequence and calculating the delta (magnitude of change from positive shunt to negative shunt).
 The shunt value listed in the calibration sheet is defined as half of this delta.